 This term we will be reading a wide range of books, fiction and non-fiction.
-The list of books includes well known stories such as Little Red Hen and non-fiction books such as 'We found a seed'.
+The list of books includes well known stories such as 'The Gingerbread Man', 'Whatever Next' and 'We're Going on a Bear Hunt'.

 Children will use non-fiction books, learning how these help us to find out about certain things, such as: Animals in cold places, The Weather and How things grow.
 This will help children to answer 'how' and 'why' questions more accurately.